ga4gh/va-spec/schema/va-spec/core-im/def/Agent.rst

 **Computational Definition**

-An autonomous actor (person, organization, or computational agent) that bears some form of responsibility for an activity taking place, for the existence of an entity, or for  another agent’s activity.
+An autonomous actor (person, organization, or computational agent) that bears some form of responsibility for an activity taking place, for the existence of an entity, or for another agent's activity.

     **Information Model**